This is the main content.

 Nectarines

 The skin is smooth and typically bright to deep purple—black and red plums are the most common varieties we carry.
-They are very juicy and can vary from sweet to tart.
+They are juicy and can vary from sweet to tart.

 Plumcots